Dental & Oral Health Screening

 - Consider fluoride mouthwash for children ≥6 years old.
 [Council: 2013]

-For older children, also discuss the adverse effects of:
+For older children, also discuss:

-- Energy drinks and sweetened beverages
+- Reducing or eliminating consumption of energy drinks and sweetened beverages

 Dental Home